 - Appropriate language and tone is expected at all times - including during passing time and lunch

-- Bullying or harassing students in person, electronically, or by social media, is not permitted
+- Bullying or harassing students in person, electronically, or by social media, is not permitted and a violation of district policy

 - Students must not attempt to misuse or cause damage to school or private property